anishjha93/zerocode-wiki/User-journey:-Create,-Update-and-GET-Employee-Details.md

 This is how somewhat we imagined to perform the steps-
 ![collapse-1v2](https://user-images.githubusercontent.com/12598420/45925386-fde52b00-bf0b-11e8-8162-ff478c9c037e.png)
-Note- _You can use any JSON editor to do the job for you -as simple as that_
+Note- _You can use any JSON editor to do the job for we -as simple as that_

 Next we get our API end points details from the spec or api-doc(e.g. swagger) and fit into the steps(it should look like below)
 <img width="772"  height="525" alt="Collapsed steps - bit extended" src="https://user-images.githubusercontent.com/12598420/46082518-2df42e80-c197-11e8-8007-adc9ce452123.png">